-Name of Firm/Bank/Brol ker/Dealer:
+Name of Firm/Bank/Bro oker/Dealer:

-Virginia Transportation At the Code of Virginia with the Investment Policy. business with the Author Authority.
+Virginia Transportation the Code of Virginia withe Investment Policy. business with the Author we received and reviewed the Investment Policy of the Northerr Authority.
 I have read and understand the policy and am aware of the respect to municipal investment statutes, as referenced within Further, I have ensured that other personnel, who may conductive from time to time, are aware of the Policy and its provisions Authority, I will, at all times, follow the guidelines as presented in

-I certify that I am authori ized to represent and commit my firm to this acknowledgement.
+I certify that I am author rized to represent and commit my firm to this acknowledgement.

 Printed Name:

 Signature:

 Title:

 Date: